-11.20 Annual Leave
+11.22 Annual Leave

-- 11.20.1 Annual leave for Academic Staff is incorporated into their entitlement to paid vacation leave as provided for in this Schedule. - 11.20.2 Academic Staff are deemed to take annual leave during Non-term weeks.
+- 11.22.1 Annual leave for Academic Staff is incorporated into their entitlement to paid vacation leave as provided for in this Schedule. - 11,22.2 Academic Staff are deemed to take annual leave during Non-term weeks.

-11.21 Payment of annual leave
+11.23 Payment of annual leave

-- 11.21.1 An Employee upon appointment will be paid as from the date upon which the Employee commenced employment.
-However, if the Employee has taught (or has been granted paid leave by the School) for each day of the school year, they shall be paid as for a full calendar year. - 11.21.2 An Employee who ceases employment before completing 10 teaching weeks shall be paid in lieu of annual leave an amount equal to 1/12th of their ordinary pay for the period of employment. - 11.21.3 An Employee who ceases employment after at least 10 teaching weeks shall be paid the proportion of the Teacher's annual salary of that year that the Employee's service (excluding school vacations) bears to a standard school year: Such proportion of salary shall be calculated on the salary which the Employee was receiving immediately before cessation of employment.
+- 11.23.1 An Employee upon appointment will be paid as from the date upon which the Employee commenced employment.
+However, if the Employee has taught (or has been granted paid leave by the School) for each day of the school year, they shall be paid as for a full calendar year. - 11.23.2 An Employee who ceases employment before completing 10 teaching weeks shall be paid in lieu of annual leave an amount equal to 1/12th of their ordinary pay for the period of employment. - 11.23.3 An Employee who ceases employment after at least 10 teaching weeks shall be paid the proportion of the Teacher's annual salary of that year that the Employee's service (excluding school vacations) bears to a standard school year: Such proportion of salary shall be calculated on the salary which the Employee was receiving immediately before cessation of employment.

-11.22 Annual leave loading
+11.24 Annual leave loading

-- 11.22.1 An Employee who has taught (or has been granted leave) for each day of the school year, shall receive an annual leave loading equivalent to 17.5% of four weeks' salary calculated upon the salary which such Employee was receiving immediately before the end of the school year. - 11.22.2 An Employee who commences employment after the beginning of a school year and: - (a) has taught for at least 20 Term weeks; or shall be paid the proportion of the annual leave loading prescribed in clause 11.22.1 that the Employee's service (excluding school vacations) bears to a school year of 40 weeks.
+- 11.24.1 An Employee who has taught (or has been granted paid leave) for each day of the school year, shall receive an annual leave loading equivalent to 17.5% of four weeks' salary calculated upon the salary which such Employee was receiving immediately before the end of the school year. - 11.24.2 An Employee who commences employment after the beginning of a school year and: - (a) has taught for at least 20 Term weeks; or - (b) has taught for at least a full school term and who teaches to the end of the school year, shall be paid the proportion of the annual leave loading prescribed in clause 11.24.1 that the Employee's service (excluding school vacations) bears to a school year of 40 weeks.